Chart Color Schemes

 The level of residential development activity in South Guildford was found to be higher than 90% of real estate markets across the country

 AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows South Guildford has experienced around 97 dwellings receiving development approval each year over the past five financial years.
 This totals an estimated 487 homes.
 So far in FY-26, 46 approvals have been recorded.
-On average, 3.1 new residents are associated with every home built during this period.
+Over the past five financial years (FY-21 to FY-25), there has been an average of 3.1 new residents per year for every home built.

-In FY-26, $32.9 million in commercial approvals have been registered, indicating strong commercial development momentum.
-All new construction consists of standalone homes, maintaining South Guildford's traditional low density character and appealing to those seeking space for families.
-With around 80 people per dwelling approval, South Guildford exhibits characteristics of a growth area.
-Population forecasts indicate it will gain 1,991 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting population growth beyond current projections.
+This financial year has seen $32.9 million in commercial approvals registered, indicating strong commercial development momentum.
+All new construction has been standalone homes, maintaining South Guildford's traditional low density character and focus on family homes appealing to those seeking space.
+With around 80 people per dwelling approval, South Guildford shows characteristics of a growth area.
+Population forecasts indicate South Guildford will gain 1,991 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development